FULFILLING OUR MISSION

 In 2010, the Lottery Act was changed to allow the Lottery flexibility to pay out more money in prizes and reduce the administrative cost limit to 13 percent of total revenues.
 Along with that flexibility, the new law required the Lottery to meet minimum levels of contribution to public education.
 Revenues to education are placed in a special fund, known as the California State Lottery Education Fund, which holds revenues until they are allocated on a per capita basis, using prior year certified Average Daily Attendance data, to the following categories: K-12 education, Community Colleges, the California State University, the University of California, and other educational entities.

-In the 31 years since sales began in October 1985 through June 30, 2016, the California State Lottery has raised more than $30.9 billion for public education, including a record of more than $1.5 billion in Fiscal Year 2015-16.
+In the 33 years since sales began in October 1985 through June 30, 2018, the California State Lottery has raised $34.2 billion for public education, including a record of just more than $1.7 billion in Fiscal Year 2017-18.
 While that amount is relatively minor compared to public education’s overall budget, it’s still needed money schools are putting to good use.

 Our promise to California is to provide supplemental funding to California public education on all levels from kindergarten through higher education, plus several specialized schools.
 And since we sold our first ticket to the public in 1985, we’ve kept that promise.